Woman first to be charged under new anti-money laundering law

-Lange Vivian was on Wednesday (June 24) charged with one count of providing payment services without a licence under the Payment Services Act.
+Lange Vivian was yesterday charged with one count of providing payment services without a licence under the Payment Services Act.

 The law, which also aims to strengthen consumer protection in the use of e-payments, was introduced on Jan 28.

-The Singaporean allegedly provided a digital payment token service between Feb 27 and 28 this year.
+The Singaporean had allegedly provided a digital payment token service between Feb 27 and 28.

 In total, she is accused of receiving around $3,000 in her bank account.